Walkthroughs / Thrifty Business / Achievement Cleanup Guide

 • Keep books and small hobby items together so request wording is easier to match.

-• Set toys and nostalgic 90s-style finds in one bright display, because these are easy to lose in clutter.
+• Set toys and nostalgic 90s-style finds in one bright display, since they are easy to lose in clutter.

 • Move odd decor, antiques, and large curios to a table or room edge where their shape is clear.